Samuel L. Hayes

 Professor Hayes' research has focused on the capital markets and on the corporate interface with the securities markets.
 He has written numerous working papers and articles on related topics in journals such as the Harvard Business Review, the Accounting Review, the Financial Analysis Journal, The Economic Review, and Financial Management, and has contributed chapters to a number of books.
 Two articles which he co-authored on real estate finance won the Shattuck Award for the best article on real estate in 1967 and 1972.
 Professor Hayes is the co-author or editor of seven books, including Competition in the Investment Banking Industry (Harvard University Press, 1983), Investment Banking and Diligence (Harvard Business School Press, 1986), Wall Street and Regulation (Harvard Business School Press, 1987), Investment Banking: A Tale of Three Cities (Harvard Business School Press, 1990), Managing Financial Institutions (The Dryden Press/HBJ, 1992), Financial Services: Perspectives and Challenges(Harvard Business School Press, 1993), and Islamic Law and Finance: Religion, Risk, and Return (Kluwer Press, 1997).

 Professor Hayes has consulted for a number of corporations, financial institutions, and government agencies, including the Justice Department, the Treasury Department, the Federal Trade Commission, and the Securities and Exchange Commission, where he served on the Tully Commission in 1994-1995 to examine compensation arrangements for stock brokers.
 For twelve years, he was Chairman of the Finance Advisory Board of the Commonwealth of Massachusetts.
-He currently serves on the Board of Managers of Swarthmore College (where he is Chair of the Investment Committee) and the Board of Trustees of the New England Conservatory of Music.
-He served for more than twenty years on the Boards of the Eaton-Vance family of mutual funds (where he was Chairman) and Tiffany & Company, Yakama, Inc. 2000-2009, International Advisory Board, 2000-2009.
-He currently serves on the boards of Telect, Inc., EFG-Hermes, Gulf-Area Mutual Funds and and is on the advisory boards of Edward Jones and Arcapita, Inc.
+He served for more than twenty years on the Boards of the Eaton-Vance family of mutual funds (where he was Chairman for five years) and Tiffany & Company.
+Additionally, he served on the boards of Yakama and Telect, Inc. and was on the Advisory Boards of Edward Jones and Arcapita, Inc. He currently serves on the board of the MEDA Fund of EFG-Hermes.
+He is an emeritus Manager of Swarthmore College and a Life Trustee of the New England Conservatory of Music.

 Islamic Financing Practices